benallard/galileo/README.txt

 Introduction
 ------------

-This is a Python script to synchronize a Fitbit device with the Fitbit web service.
+This is a Python utility to synchronize a Fitbit device with the Fitbit web service.
 It allows you to browse your data on their website, and their apps.